marcnebotmoyano/ExoAI-AI-Exoplanet-Classification/README.md

 # Exo-AI PROJECT

-**Project:** ExoAI: AI Exoplanet Classification
+**Project:** Exo-AI: AI Exoplanet Classification
 **Team:** Marc Nebot, Miquel Cortijo, Sheyla Castro, Víctor-Xavier Bigorra, Daniel Muñoz

 ## Summary
 In this project, we aim to bring accessibility to the experience of participating in the discovery of new exoplanets with a user friendly interface, designed for an easy understanding of the data management in this field.
-This is the backend service for **ExoAI**, an AI-powered system designed to automatically classify exoplanets using open-source NASA datasets (Kepler, K2, TESS).
+This is the backend service for **Exo-AI**, an AI-powered system designed to automatically classify exoplanets using open-source NASA datasets (Kepler, K2, TESS).
 The backend is built with **FastAPI** and serves endpoints for inference and model management.

-# ExoAI Frontend
+# Exo-AI Frontend

 ## UI Preview

-Below are the main UI screens for **ExoAI**, showcasing the user flow from the main page to analysis and results.
+Below are the main UI screens for **Exo-AI**, showcasing the user flow from the main page to analysis and results.

 <p align="center">
   <img src="UIUX/main_page.jpeg" alt="Main Page" width="600"/>